evanx/rquery/google-authenticator.md

 }
 ```

 Note that TOTP keys are intended to be written down somewhere as a phsyical back up, and certainly that is a good idea.
 Base32 facilitates this by excluding `0` and `1` since they can be confused with `0` and `I` (or `l` when lowercase is used).
-Uppercase is standard.
-However, I'm foolishly going lowercase as an experiment.

 Cryptographically speaking, you should use a well regarded OTP library to generate the shared secret key on your server.